kerimoyle/libcellml-tutorials/tutorials/combine2020/tut3_debugSodiumChannelModel.rst

 4) the variable hasn't been connected to the rest of its definition (usually it's this one!).

 Because the "is not computed" errors are cascading by nature, frequently fixing just one will resolve many others.

-Hints:
+.. container:: useful

+    **Useful functions**

+    - C++: printEquivalentVariableSet with the variable argument
+    - Python: print_equivalent_variable_set with the variable argument

+Hints for this tutorial:

 - There is at least one of each kind of problem;
-- There's a convenience function provided which will print the equivalent variable set for a given variable.
+- There's a convenience function provided (see below) which will print the equivalent variable set for a given variable.
-  You can use the item stored by each issue and this function to check for missing connections: printEquivalentVariableSet(variable);
+  You can use the item stored by each issue and this function to check for missing connections.
-- the addEquivalence function returns a boolean indicating success or otherwise.
+- the :code:`addEquivalence` function returns a boolean indicating success or otherwise.
-  If you check this as you go it will alert you quickly if you're trying to make an illegal connection.
+  If you check this as you go it will alert you quickly if you're trying to connect to a variable that's not found.

 .. container:: dothis